 Once you can move your wrist without pain, you can start light stretching to increase strength and movement.

-Your doctor may recommend a physical therapist who will work with you so that you can return to normal activity as soon as possible.
+Your doctor may recommend a physical therapist to work with you, so that you can return to normal activity as soon as possible.

 The best way for the tendons to heal is to stick to a care plan.
-The more you rest and practice exercises, the quicker your injury will heal.
+The more you rest and do the exercises, the quicker your wrist will heal.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.